Old Books Newly Received

 Saturday April 12, 2008

 The Lady and the Gentleman are downsizing.
-Many trips to a magical Victorian Mansion with a collection of books to match as well as several boxes of unused tomes written by a famous Welsh Clergyman, the Lady's father.
-One of our favourite pick-ups - we were given coffee and cake!
+Many trips to the Victorian Mansion with a collection of books to match.
+Includes several boxes of new Christian literature written by a famous Welsh Clergyman, the Lady's father.
+A memorable pick-up - we were offered coffee and cake.
+On you go, to bookshelves new !

 Saturday April 12, 2008